 -Gillian Flynn, author of Gone Girl

 I have to be honest.
-As much as I wanted to enjoy it, I found the plot of Gone Girl to be surprisingly ludicrous — a parade of pointless twists and hand-waving that defied basic sense — but the premise and the characters (Amy more than Nick) were compelling, and I give Ms. Flynn mad props for taking on a challenge.
+As much as I wanted to enjoy it, I found the plot of Gone Girl to be surprisingly ludicrous — a parade of pointless twists and hand-waving that defied basic sense.
+But the premise and the characters (Amy more than Nick) were compelling, and I give Ms. Flynn mad props for taking on a challenge.

 But I really dig this quote.
-She is spot-on.
+She is spot on.

-A male protagonist can be flawed: pathologically shy, for example.
+I would argue that’s not because women can’t be dominatrixes, clearly, but because men are not free to be weak.
+A submissive male comes across less sympathetic than simply pathetic.
+A male protagonist can be flawed.
+He can be pathologically shy, for example.
 Damaged characters are interesting in any role.
 But if he’s passive, if he’s the object, we have no sympathy.
-We’ll think he had it coming and side with the abuser.
-A man’s story still has to be about him coming into his own power and autonomy to be anything other than a tragedy.
+We think he had it coming and more or less side with the abuser.
+A man’s story still has to be about him becoming the hero.
+In all other roles, he’s the villain.

 There are a handful of great female villains already out there, of course.
 It’s been easy for later writers to re-imagine the Wicked Witch and Maleficent as heroes because the original villains were so robust.
 Similarly, Nurse Ratched (from One Flew Over the Cuckoo’s Nest) and Annie Wilkes (Kathy Bates’s character in Misery) are both legitimately terrifying.

 I’m with Gillian.
-Where are the rest?
+Where’s the rest?

-cover image “Young Evil-Lyn” by Allen Song
+cover image: “Young Evil-Lyn” by Allen Song